whitecube/bem-components/README.md

 #### `$hasClass(string $classname): bool`

-Checks if the specified class is applied on this component.
+Checks if the specified CSS classname is applied on this component.

+> [!IMPORTANT]
-> Warning: this method is also available inside the `Component` instance (using `$this->hasClass(string $classname)`) but unfortunately it is not able to check for classnames defined as attributes on the component's tag (`<x-component class="foo bar" />`) as of Laravel 10.x, because these values are not exposed before rendering the component's view.
+> This method is also available inside the `Component` instance (using `$this->hasClass(string $classname)`) but unfortunately it is not able to check for classnames defined as attributes on the component's tag (`<x-component class="foo bar" />`) as of Laravel 10.x, because these values are not exposed before rendering the component's view.
 Let's hope this restriction will be lifted in the future.

 If you need to access these classnames inside the `Component` instance, you can always request them from the component's `__construct` parameters and inject them manually: